Vassal and tributary states of the Ottoman Empire: Forms

 There were also secondary vassals such as the Nogai Horde and the Circassians who were (at least nominally) vassals of the khans of Crimea, or some Berbers and Arabs who paid tribute to the North African beylerbeyis, who were in turn Ottoman vassals themselves.

-Other tribute from foreign powers included a kind of "protection money" sometimes called a horde tax (similar to the Danegeld) paid by Tsardom of Russia or the Polish-Lithuanian Commonwealth.
+Other tribute from foreign powers included a kind of protection money, sometimes called a "horde tax" (similar to the Danegeld), paid by the Tsardom of Russia or the Polish-Lithuanian Commonwealth.
 It was usually paid to the Ottoman vassal khans of Crimea rather than to the Ottoman sultan directly.